pratyushmaini/pratyushmaini.github.io/_pages/about.md

 Pratyush Maini
 ======
-I am a PhD student in the Machine Learning Department at Carnegie Mellon Univeristy.
+I am a PhD student in the Machine Learning Department at Carnegie Mellon Univeristy, and a founding member of [DatologyAI](www.datologyai.com).
 I am advised by [Prof. Zico Kolter](http://zicokolter.com/) and [Prof. Zachary Lipton](https://acmilab.org).
 My research goal is to make Machine Learning systems trustworthy to the extent that they can be safely and reliably deployed outside the comfort of our research labs.

 Previously, I spent a wonderful year working in the AI Solutions Lab at Samsung Research and Development Headquarters in South Korea.
 Before which I completed my bachelor's in Computer Science and Engineering from IIT Delhi.